-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of Northstar Education Finance, Inc. and its subsidiaries as of September 30, 2014 and 2013 and the results of their operations and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of Northstar Education Finance, Inc. and its subsidiary as of September 30, 2015 and 2014 and the results of their activities and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.